 - critically discuss and communicate interrelations between the academic disciplines of political anthropology and international relations.

 - reflect on how political anthropology can contribute to the field of international relations and vice versa.

-As part of the applied element of the course, experienced practitioners with lifelong experiences from the field of IR and diplomacy will attend as guest lecturers to share concrete experiences, best practices and lessons learned.
-Experts from related disciplines, such as political science, might also be invited to share insights from their respective fields.
+As part of the applied element of the course, practitioners with experiences from the field of IR and diplomacy will be invited as guest lecturers to share concrete experiences and lessons learned from the field.
+Experts from related disciplines, such as political science, might also be invited to share insights.

 Course literature includes anthropological theory as well as literature from the field of IR and diplomacy.

 - Type of assessment